Frederic Thesiger, 2nd Baron Chelmsford: Personal life

 His sister, Julia (1833–1904), was married to Sir John Eardley Wilmot Inglis (1814–1862) who commanded the British forces during the Siege of Lucknow in 1857.
 She later wrote of her experiences during the siege in her diary, which was later published.

 In 1867 Thesiger married Adria Fanny Heath (1845-1926).
 The couple had six sons, two of whom died in infancy.
 The eldest succeeded as 3rd Baron Chelmsford and later became Viceroy of India and first Viscount Chelmsford.
 Another son was Lieutenant Colonel Eric Thesiger who served in the First World War and was also a Page of Honour for Queen Victoria.
 The diplomat Wilfred Gilbert Thesiger, who served in Addis Ababa in 1916, was another son, and father of the author and explorer Wilfred Thesiger.
 He was the uncle of the actor Ernest Thesiger.

 Death

-Chelmsford had a seizure and died while playing billiards at the United Service Club in London on 9 April 1905 in his 78th year.
+Chelmsford had a seizure and died while playing billiards at the United Service Club in London on 9 April 1905 at the age of 78.
 His body was buried in Brompton Cemetery in London.